Construct (game engine)

 Construct is an HTML5-based 2D video game engine developed by Scirra Ltd. It is aimed primarily at non-programmers, allowing quick creation of games through visual programming.
-First released as a GPL-licensed DirectX 9 game engine for Microsoft Windows with Python programming on October 27, 2007, it later became proprietary software with Construct 2, as well as switching its API technology from DirectX to NW.js and HTML5, as well as removing Python and adding JavaScript support and its plugin SDK in 2012, and eventually switched to a subscription-based model as a web app.
+First released as a GPL-licensed DirectX 9 game engine for Microsoft Windows with Python programming on October 27, 2007, it later became proprietary software with Construct 2, as well as switching its API technology from DirectX to NW.js and HTML5, while removing Python and adding JavaScript support and its plugin SDK in 2012, and eventually switched to a subscription-based web app model.

 Features

 Event system and behaviors

-The primary method of programming games and applications in Construct is through 'event sheets', which are similar to source files used in programming languages.
+The primary method of programming games and applications in Construct is through 'event sheets', which are similar to source files in programming languages.
 Each event sheet has a list of events, which contain conditional statements or triggers.
 Once these are met, actions or functions can be carried out.
 Event logic such as OR and AND, as well as sub-events (representing scope) allow for sophisticated systems to be programmed without learning a comparatively more difficult programming language.
 Groups can be used to enable and disable multiple events at once, and to organize events.